saeedmfarahani/saeedmfarahani/README.md

     <img width="120px" height="300px" src="https://raw.githubusercontent.com/Silitonix/Silitonix/refs/heads/main/logo-dark.svg">
 </div>

-# 🚀 Explore My Passion for Science and Technology

-As a software engineer, I am driven by a passion for harnessing technology to make a positive impact on people's lives.
-With a focus on innovation and problem-solving, I strive to create solutions that simplify everyday tasks and improve overall quality of life.

-## 🔭 Current Projects
-- [*PAPISM*](https://github.com/Silitonix/PAPIS) Easy to use api system for php

 ## 🌱 Currently Developing
 - **Computer software enginearing**: Currently pursuing my Bachelor's degree in Computer Science at Amir Kabir Technical University.